Can Smelling Weed Get You High? Contact High Truths and Myths

 Strictly speaking, catching a whiff of cannabis, even really strong smelling weed, won’t get you high.

-Not only is the cannabis still essentially “raw” if you haven’t smoked it yet, but even if you were to inhale some of the THC from some fresh flower, it wouldn’t be decarboxylated, so it wouldn’t have any psychoactive effects.
+But even if you inhale some THC from fresh flower, it won’t be decarboxylated, so it won’t produce any psychoactive effects.

 For weed to get us high, weed has to undergo a process known as decarboxylation first.
 In its quote-on-quote ‘raw’ form, there’s no THC, the psychoactive compound that gets us high, in buds at all.